 Ian: So did you take many photos during that period?.

 Steffen: Not in not in 89.
-So I was again not,, I didn’t have the guts to do that.
+So I was again not,, I did not have the guts to do that.
 So I stayed away from from most of that and,, from I think from September, maybe August, even I think it was even August in 89.
 We were not allowed to go out on Monday anymore.
-And,, because I had to hand in my my camera again when I when I entered the barracks again, I was mostly making sure that I’m not getting into any trouble.
+And,, because I had to hand in my my camera again when I when I entered the barracks again, I was mostly making sure that I'm not getting into any trouble.

 Since,, from my family and also from my other background, I was I was not one of these people in resistance.
 I had no intention to do any anything like that.
 Most of my photos from that time were more like personal stuff.
 And,, Leipzig Zoo is pretty well known.
 I did take a lot of photos there and countryside and all of that.
 But nothing interesting from from a historic perspective, so to say.